-25 Notable Black Scholars
+20 Notable Black Scholars

 Kwame Anthony Appiah

 Philosophy | Critical Theory | Africana Studies

 Mary Frances Berry

 History | Jurisprudence | Africana Studies

 Stephen L. Carter

 Jurisprudence | Cultural Criticism

-Carter was born in Washington, DC, in 1954.
-He received his bachelor’s degree in history in 1976 from Stanford University, where he was Managing Editor of the student newspaper.
-He earned his JD in 1979 from Yale Law School, where he was an editor of the Yale Law Journal.
-After law school, he first clerked for Judge Spottswood W. Robinson III of the US Circuit Court of Appeals for the District of Columbia, and afterwards, during the 1980–1981 session, for US Supreme Court Justice Thurgood Marshall.
-Since 1982 Carter has taught at Yale Law School, where he is currently the William Nelson Cromwell Professor of Law.
-His areas of expertise include contracts, evidence, intellectual property, professional ethics, ethics in literature, law and the ethics of war, and law and religion.
+Carter earned his J.D. in 1979 from Yale Law School, where he was an editor of the Yale Law Journal.
+After law school, he clerked for Judge Spottswood W. Robinson III of the U.S. Circuit Court of Appeals for the District of Columbia and U.S. Supreme Court Justice Thurgood Marshall during the 1980-1981 session.

 Patricia Hill Collins

 Sociology | Critical Theory | Africana Studies

 Collins also emphasizes the linguistic dimension of social constructions.
-From "On Intellectual Activism": "Challenging power structures from the inside, working the cracks within the system, however, requires learning to speak multiple languages of power convincingly.
+From "On Intellectual Activism": "Challenging power structures from the inside, working the cracks within the system, however, requires learning to speak multiple languages of power convincingly."